 An initial target for the cumulative work zone congestion statewide has been set at 180 hours for the year (45 hours per quarter).
 This target translates to approximately 30 minutes of work zone congestion per day statewide.
-Since this is a new measure, MoDOT will evaluate the identified target after the first year and adjust accordingly.
+Since this is a new measure, MoDOT will evaluate the identified target in January 2019 and adjust accordingly.